fdb/slarg-website/outreach/all-the-hearts-of-the-people-are-my-identity-release-me-of-my-passport.md

-A project initiated and curated by Sint Lucas Antwerp and [F](https://www.fameus.be/)ameu
+A﻿ project intitiated and curated by Sint Lucas Antwerp and [Fameus](https://www.fameus.be/)

 Concept & design: [Bahia Shehab](https://www.bahiashehab.com/murals)